bluee/gmaps-bootstrap-contextmenu/README.md

 This is a fork of [Martin Pearman's ContextMenu](http://code.martinpearman.co.uk/googlemapsapi/contextmenu/) and inspired by [Miloš's repository](https://github.com/knezmilos13/google-maps-api-contextmenu/)

-The context menu is rewritten to work well with Bootstrap 3.
+The google.maps.api v3 context menu is rewritten to work well with Bootstrap 3.

-A contextMenu for google.maps.api v3

 The usage pattern consists of following steps: